LippmannLab/Lippmann-Lab-Onboarding/docs/02-Training.md

     - This [link](https://www.vumc.org/acup/acup-iacuc-recommended-courses) also contains some helpful training information.

-4. Once you complete the required training, send a copy of the transcript to [Sarah](mailto:sarah.m.sturgeon@Vanderbilt.Edu).
+4. Once you complete the required training, send a copy of the transcript to [Ethan](mailto:ethan.s.lippmann@Vanderbilt.Edu).

 5. Fill out the [animal allergy survey](https://www.vumc.org/health-wellness/news-resource-articles/animal-allergy-questionnaire) if not a student or [this form](https://www.vumc.org/student-health/sites/default/files/Animal%20Allergy%20Questionnaire%20and%20IACUC%20Occ.%20Health%20Form.pdf) if a student (through student health).

-6. Once complete, let [Sarah](mailto:sarah.m.sturgeon@Vanderbilt.Edu) know, and she will add you to an IACUC protocol.
+6. Once complete, let [Ethan](mailto:ethan.s.lippmann@Vanderbilt.Edu) know, and she will add you to an IACUC protocol.

 7. Once approved, you will need to sign up for a facility training session.
-You can ask [Sarah](mailto:sarah.m.sturgeon@Vanderbilt.Edu) for assistance with setting up this training.
+You can ask [Ethan](mailto:ethan.s.lippmann@Vanderbilt.Edu) for assistance with setting up this training.

-For more information, refer to the [VUMC Animal Care and Use Program](https://www.vumc.org/acup/welcome), email [ACUP Training](mailto: acuptraining@vumc.org), or ask [Sarah](mailto:sarah.m.sturgeon@Vanderbilt.Edu).
+For more information, refer to the [VUMC Animal Care and Use Program](https://www.vumc.org/acup/welcome), email [ACUP Training](mailto: acuptraining@vumc.org), or ask [Ethan](mailto:ethan.s.lippmann@Vanderbilt.Edu).